Our Partnerships

 The Westpac Rescue Helicopter Service is a vital asset to the people of northern and western NSW and it is our industry’s longest-standing community partnership.

-For more than 35 years, our NSW miners have supported the service, through corporate donations from mining companies, fundraising, events and weekly contributions from employees through their pay.
+For more than 40 years, our NSW miners have supported the service, through corporate donations from mining companies, fundraising, events and weekly contributions from employees through their pay.
+It’s how we play our part in making sure no one in the community ever has to pay to be assisted by the service.

 As well as our financial support, we also partner with the service to raise awareness about the incredible work they do and to encourage people in the community to support their work.
 For example, each year at Voice for Mining Family Day, one of the service’s helicopters conducts a fly-over at Newcastle’s McDonald Jones Stadium to highlight the great work they do.